jiang18/mph/docs/docs/options.md

 Additional columns display two sampling covariance matrices of estimates: one for enrichments and the other for variance components.

+For a multi-trait analysis, VCs are listed for all variances and covariances between traits; for example, the order of VCs is as follows for three traits (1-3):
+- Variance of trait 1
+- Covariance between traits 1 and 2
+- Variance of trait 2
+- Covariance between traits 1 and 3
+- Covariance between traits 2 and 3
+- Variance of trait 3

 !!! note
     Estimates of PVEs and enrichments are valid only when functional annotation categories do not overlap with one another.
 If functional categories actually overlap, one more quick computation is needed to [recompute PVEs and enrichments](util.md#from-vcs-to-enrichments).